alovajs/alovajs.github.io/resource/request-adapter/xhr.md

 ## Automatic Form Urlencode

-When using `application/x-www-form-urlencoded` as the request header, the XHR adapter automatically converts request body data to the `key1=value1&key2=value2` string format, eliminating the need for manual conversion.
+When using `application/x-www-form-urlencoded` as the request headers, the XHR adapter automatically converts request body data to the `key1=value1&key2=value2` string format, eliminating the need for manual conversion.

 ```javascript
 alovaInstance.Post(